moose-c/Hyde-Platform/README.md

 ## Combined Website
 The final website must show a map with multiple different aspects such as selectability and raster overlay.
 A suitable library for this is Openlayers.
 For the plotting of the timeseries, Chart.js was selected.
 Finally, React was chosen as an overall framework to aid in the development flow.

+To change something from local:
+Cisco secure client